 But unlike a classic tracksuit pant, these are made from nylon for excellent water resistance, breathability, and quick-drying features.
 They actually feature Omni-Shield technology for repelling water, as well as Omni-Shade for great protection from harmful UVA and UVB rays.
 And as long as you pull your t-shirt over the waistband, they will not look like a tracksuit at all.

 Additionally, these women’s hiking pants are pretty stretchy in the legs, thanks to all the elastane.
 That guarantees they’re not going to feel too restrictive, and that you will be able to stay comfortable while you’re hiking for prolonged periods of time.

 The pants also have pretty good water repellency, as well as excellent breathability.
-They are very comfortable to wear, especially during warm weather hikes when you need something that will give you that barely there feel.
+They are very comfortable to wear, especially during warm weather hikes when you need something that will give you that “barely there” kind of feel.

 At least, that’s if you go for the pants that are labeled as “thin”.
-There’s also an option that’s labeled as “thick” – these pants are lined with fleece on the inside, and they’re actually suitable for cold weather hikes.
-The fleece-lined option is not really quick drying, so keep that in mind.
+There’s also an option that’s labeled as “thick” – these hiking pants are lined with fleece on the inside, and they’re actually suitable for cold-weather hikes.
+The fleece-lined option is not really quick-drying, so keep that in mind.

-Also, these pants feature an elastic waist, so it should be pretty easy to get a pair that fits well.
+Also, these hiking pantsfeature an elastic waist, so it should be pretty easy to get a pair that fits well.
 And they come with a belt – that’s a pretty convenient feature for the price, but it’s not like you’re getting an outstanding belt.

 These are mid-rise pants with elastic fabric at the sides of the waist, so it shouldn’t be too difficult to find the size that fits you well.
 Just check the measurement of your waist, since it is indicated which size is best suited for which waist circumference.